1. What is the goal of the EPFL Blue Brain Project?

 After multiple rounds of peer review, culminating in a review and decision by a panel of more than a dozen experts, including Nobel Prize Laureates, the HBP was selected as one of the European Commission’s first flagship projects in January 2013.
 Operations began in October 2013, and the BBP led the project for the first two years, reaching all the scientific milestones that were set.
 In 2016, the HBP was restructured, with resources originally earmarked for brain simulation being spread among neuroscience research groups more widely.

-Since then, scientists and engineers of the Blue Brain team have contributed to some aspects of the Human Brain Project, notably to the HBP’s Neuroinformatics, Brain Simulation and Neurorobotics Platforms, and High Performance Computing Platforms.
+Since then, scientists and engineers of the Blue Brain team have contributed to some aspects of the Human Brain Project, notably to the HBP’s Neuroinformatics, EBRAINS and Neurorobotics Platforms, and High Performance Computing Platforms.

 11. Why the ‘Blue’ Brain Project?